Logo

 On 13 August 1923, Gustav Stresemann was appointed chancellor and foreign minister of a grand coalition government in the so-called year of crises.

-On 26 September 1923, Gustav Stresemann announced the end to the passive resistance against the Occupation of the Ruhr by the French and Belgians, in tandem with an Article 48 state of emergency proclamation by President Friedrich Ebert that lasted until February 1924.
+On 26 September 1923, Gustav Stresemann announced the end to the passive resistance against the occupation of the Ruhr by the French and Belgians, in tandem with an Article 48 state of emergency proclamation by President Friedrich Ebert that lasted until February 1924.

 In October 1923, when the Communist Party of Germany entered the Social Democratic-led governments of Saxony and Thuringia with hidden revolutionary intentions, Gustav Stresemann used a Reichsexekution to send troops into the two states to remove the Communists from the governments.

-Gustav Stresemann remained foreign minister for the rest of his life in eight successive governments ranging from the centre-right to the centre-left.
+Gustav Stresemann remained as foreign minister in the government of his successor, Wilhelm Marx from the Centre Party, and for the rest of his life in seven additional successive governments ranging from the centre-right to the centre-left.

 Gustav Stresemann's first act was to attempt to restore the old Entente through a three-power alliance of England, France and Belgium, directed against Germany.